-Should You Use Manual or Automatic Bidding in AdWords?
+Should You Use Manual or Automated Bidding in AdWords?

 Manual and automatic bidding are the two types of bidding strategies available in Google AdWords.
 They’re available at the account and campaign level and help you choose where and when your ads will appear – and at what cost.